 - Create a folder in

 content.lessfile in it.
-Alternatively, you can duplicate any of the existing content skins.
+Alternatively, you can duplicate any of the existing content css.

-- Add the relevant element selectors for your particular use case such as
+- Add the relevant element selectors for the desired use case such as

-- Simply copy your skin and/or content skin from `build/skins/to the corresponding folders in your TinyMCE folder.
+modules/oxide/build/skins/to the corresponding folders in your production TinyMCE folder.

-- Update your init function with the skin option and/or the content_css option.
+- Update the TinyMCE init function with the skin option and/or the content_css option.

 Thanks for the feedback!